openedx/openedx-wordpress-ecommerce/docs/source/decisions/0002-api-connection.rst

 - You need to create an OAuth Application in your platform with a Staff user to use this plugin.
 - The backward compatibility depends on the JWT support in previous Open edx versions.
 - We can use the course enrollment allowed API since Quince.
 - The actions of this plugin are restricted by the endpoints mentioned above.
-For example, We can't enroll someone in a course that is in invite-only mode.
+For example, we cannot enroll someone in a course that is in invite-only mode.

 Rejected Alternatives